What is Sky WiFi Max and is it worth the extra cost?

 Sky Max Hub & Gigafast+ Hub specifications

-Most customers receive the WiFi 6 Sky Max Hub, while those on multi-gigabit plans get the WiFi 7-enabled Gigafast+ Hub.
+Most customers receive the WiFi 6 Sky Max Hub, while those opting for multi-gigabit setups get the premium WiFi 7-enabled Gigafast+ Hub.

 Feature Sky Max Hub (WiFi 6) Gigafast+ Hub (WiFi 7)